boldbi/bold-bi-docs/docs/faq/troubleshoot-gateways-boldbi.md

 ## Error: dll not found

-This error occurs if the required client dll is not installed in Bold BI.
+This error occurs when the required client DLL is not installed in Bold BI.
 Please download the client libraries based on your environment using the following help links.

 * [Installing client libraries in azure app service](/deploying-bold-bi/deploying-in-azure-app-service/install-client-libraries/)
 * [Installing client libraries in linux](/deploying-bold-bi/deploying-in-linux/install-optional-libraries/v4.1-or-older/)